Git-HarshitTiwari/SSOC24-Project-OakByte/README.md

 # Oak Trips
-# By Team OakByte
+# By Team OakByte-Harshit Tiwari

 https://github.com/user-attachments/assets/05270218-9c4e-4708-949d-04879187734c

--Harshit Tiwari

 **Oak Trips** is a frontend project developed as part of Social Summer of Code 2024 by Harshit Tiwari.
 This travel agency website is built from scratch using HTML, CSS, and JavaScript, showcasing a user-friendly and interactive design for easier travel planning.